Install the Bol Processor (BP3)

 Installation issues

-If the installer (or the script) does not find a "htdocs" folder created by XAMPP or MAMP, it will stop the installation, warning you that one of them should be installed.
+If the installer (or the script) does not find a "htdocs" folder created by XAMPP or MAMP, it will suggest using the standalone "BolProcessor.app" application.

 There is a Go to Application button on XAMPP manager and a WebStart button on MAMP (free) which will display a page confirming that the Apache server is running.